*I received an ecopy of this book from the publisher. This has not influenced my review.*

 I loved this graphic novel with its beautiful art, sexy vampires, unique characters, touching and interesting relationships, exploration of vampirism, and sweet blossoming romance!

-Anyone who likes graphic novels or manga, vampires, mlm romance and sex, sweet and playful romance, a bit of humor, beautiful art, and characters with depth.
+Anyone who likes graphic novels or manga, a glamorous but sometimes sad take on vampires, mlm romance and sex, sweet and playful romance, a bit of humor, beautiful art, and characters with depth.